CL-LLC/mastermaind-emurgo-haskell/README.md

 4. Wait for the environment to build.
 This can take a while the first time.
 5. Click on More Actions...
 6. Select "Open in Browser" as your editor.
-7. In the terminal use cabal run command and play. _(if you are in the ghci prelude you have to use the :q command)_
+7. In the terminal use cabal run command and play. _(if you are in the ghci you have to use the :q command)_

 ## Principal terms in the game